 The implementation of the scheme is sometimes, but not always, ridiculously more expensive than any money they could hope to make on the off-chance the scheme is successful.
 Sometimes, it just flat out does not make sense — but due to the Unspoken Plan Guarantee, if anyone points this out it will of course succeed without a hitch.

 See also Cut Lex Luthor a Check for when the intellect and hard work used to advance the plan would be far more profitable to the character if he just did an honest day's work, rather than work on his Evil Plan.
 When the character develops the middle steps as he goes along, it becomes an Indy Ploy.
+If the middle step is unstated and inobvious but becomes clear during implementation, it's an Unspoken Plan Guarantee.
 Compare also the Slippery Slope Fallacy (which is sort of like "Step three: loss").
 Murder the Hypotenuse is an extreme example of "then I get the girl"-style plan.
 When Steps One and Two are all nice and clear but Step Three (the actual goal) is lacking, see And Then What?.

 - Fascinatingly enough, the protagonist does have reasons for this: He started out as a lowly soldier before being rescued and taught several various topics that allowed him to rise up and eventually become Demon King.
 As such, he had prior experience.
 It makes sense he figures he could start as a fast food worker and make his way to the top.

 - The SOS Brigade's Valentine's Day chocolate-making meeting in Haruhi-chan had the following steps:

 - Princess Jellyfish: Kuranosuke's plan to stop the tearing down of the Amamizu-kan boarding house: